lisit-sa/Cooltech-wordpress/README.md

-Натяжка верстки Cooltech-magazine на CMS Wordpress
+Integration of page online store Cooltech to CMS Wordpress